ivanrbnc/aviation-weather/README.md

 # Activate Postgresql
 docker-compose up --build -d postgres

 # Create a folder outside aviation-weather.
+Copy the docker-compose.yml from sonarqube-setup.

+# Up the SonarQube
+docker-compose up -d

+# If there's troubleshoot, go to http://localhost:9000/setup to first upgrade the SonarQube's db
+# Open http://localhost:9000/account/security for SonarQube token generation
+# Name: jenkins
+# Type: user token
+# Expires in: no expiry

+# Copy the Token (!)

+# Open http://localhost:9000/projects/create to create the project
+# Local folder
+# Project key: aviation-weather
+# Display name: Aviation Weather
+# Use Global settings

+# Create a folder outside aviation-weather.
 Copy the docker-compose.yml from jenkins-setup.
 # Make sure to update the docker-compose.yml